 - Self-care, health, and safety: skills for hygiene and care for the body, the inhabited space, and skills for healthy lifestyle.

-- Interaction with others: skills for adequate communication with others; skills for establishing and maintaining connections and networks; standing up for own interests while respecting the interests of others.
+- Interaction with others: skills for adequate communication with others; skills for establishing and maintaining connections and networks; standing up for one’s own interests while respecting the interests of others.

 - Self-identification and self-development: combination of skills and knowledge of personal strengths and weaknesses; ability to set goals and make choices; skills for interaction with others in a way that respects personal rights and the rights of others.